-Supreme Court weighs liability shield for internet giants - The Boston Globe
+Supreme Court weighs liability shield for Internet giants - The Boston Globe

 When the law was passed, 5 million people used AOL, then a leading online service provider, Tom Wheeler, the former chairman of the Federal Communications Commission, recalled at a recent conference at Harvard’s Kennedy School of Government.
 Facebook has 3 billion users today, Wheeler said.

-The law was drafted in response to a state court decision that held an internet company could be liable for a post by one of its users in an online forum.
-The law's basic purpose was “to protect Internet platforms’ ability to publish and present user-generated content in real time, and to encourage them to screen and remove illegal or offensive content,” its authors, Sen. Ron Wyden, D-Ore., and former Rep. Christopher Cox, R-Calif., wrote in a Supreme Court filing.
+The law was drafted in response to a state court decision that held an Internet company could be liable for a post by one of its users in an online forum.
+The law’s basic purpose was “to protect Internet platforms’ ability to publish and present user-generated content in real time, and to encourage them to screen and remove illegal or offensive content,” its authors, Oregon Democratic Senator Ron Wyden and former Republican representative Christopher Cox of California, wrote in a Supreme Court filing.

 Advertisement